How Much Does Youth Hockey Cost in Wyoming?

 Hidden Costs in Wyoming

-Wyoming's tiny hockey community means every competitive game requires significant travel — Casper to Denver is 4.5 hours, Cheyenne to Colorado Springs is 2 hours.
-Local travel is affordable with cheap gas ($3.50/gallon), but the hotel and meal costs for constant road trips double what families expect to spend.
-No local pro shops — all equipment is shipped in.
+Wyoming's small hockey community means every competitive game requires significant travel: Casper to Denver is 4.5 hours, Cheyenne to Colorado Springs is 2 hours.
+Local travel is affordable with low gas prices ($3.50/gallon), but the hotel and meal costs of frequent road trips add up substantially.
+There are no local pro shops; all equipment is shipped in.

 Get your personalized estimate at Hockey Budget.